timberlandstack/web-controllers/README.md

 > The API is still under active development.
 We can still cut down some code to compensate for new upcoming features, so this shouldn't change much.

 ## Project status
-This package is pretty new and we don't expect a crazy wild adoption.
-The API and the implementation are fairly simple, but please be aware that bugs might appear.
-If you find anything strange, please let us know by opening an issue.
+This package is pretty new, pretty niche and hence I don't expect a crazy wild adoption.
+I will, however, assume the compromise of maintaining and developing this, mainly because I want this to exist.
+I *need* this to exist.
+We must try to enrich the JavaScript ecosystem outside of the frameworks land and aim at solutions that integrate well with traditional technologies.
+Hopefully, to prevent us from having to re-write a whole frontend in <your_famework_here> just because jQuery is not cool anymore.

-The API is almost stable, so no crazy changes should be introduced.
-However, we are still defining and polishing it, as we would like the library to be fully backwards compatible across versions.
-The design we implement today must be the design we stick to during the whole life of the project.
+The API is almost stable, but I cannot guarantee anything until I (or we, if you reader decide to join me) hit a v1.
+There is a lot of testing to be done and so far 0 usage in production applications, so here be dragons.
+If you encounter anything unexpected, please feel free to open an issue!

 ## Index